-Historically, annual bonus was measured by a combination of financial measures and individual objectives.
+Annual STIP is measured by a combination of financial, organizational and individual objectives.

-The financial measure component of STIP included:
+For 2024, the financial and organizational objective component of STIP included:

-- Net earnings as a percentage of revenue;

-- Adjusted EBITDA (net earnings (loss), before depreciation of property, plant and equipment; amortization of intangible assets; income tax expense (recovery); finance charges, net; provisions for excess and obsolete inventory; other losses (gains), net; restructuring charges; share-based compensation; and impairment losses) as a percentage of revenue; and
+- An Adjusted EBITDA (net earnings, before depreciation of property, plant and equipment; amortization of intangible assets; income tax expense (recovery); finance charges, net; provisions for excess and obsolete inventory; other losses (gains), net; restructuring charges; share-based compensation; and impairment losses) target; - A new product contribution margin target; and - Health, safety and environment targets.

-- Return on invested capital.